lauren-homan/logistic_growth/README.md

 summary(model1)
 ```
 We first want to determine estimates for the carrying capacity, initial population size and the population growth rate.
-We define a linear model when t is small, and where we expect the growth to be exponential, by filtering the data such that it only includes rows where t is less than 1800.
+We define a linear model for when t is small, and where we expect the growth to be exponential, by filtering the data such that it only includes rows where t is less than 1800 (beyond this point the growth is expected to plateau, based on the raw data).
-Then, we have log transformed the population size (N) data, because this results in 2 distinct growth stages - an initial linear growth and then a plateau - in order to create 2 separate linear models.
-We can consequently use this model to determine initial growth rates, as it will provide us with estimates of both the gradient and the y-intercept.
-When t<1800, the intercept is 6.903e+00, the gradient is 9.990e-03.
+Then, we have mutated the population size (N) data so that it is log transformed, because this results in 2 distinct growth stages - an initial linear growth and a plateau - in order to create 2 separate linear models.
+We can consequently use these models to estimate growth rates, carrying capacity and population size as they will provide us with estimates of both the gradient and the y-intercept.
+For example, when t<1800, the intercept is 6.903e+00, the gradient is 9.990e-03.

 # Case 2.
 N(t) = K
 ```{r}